Earn your BS in Statistics

 Students who earn the major in statistics may not earn the major in data science.

 Students complete 10 core courses that provide essential instruction in statistical methods, applications, and theory.
-In addition, they concentrate on an area of interest by completing four or five courses in one of the major's three emphasis tracks: statistics in business, industry, government, and research, statistical computing and data science, or mathematical statistics.
+In addition, they may concentrate on an interest area by selecting appropriate elective courses.

 Computer Science Course